-Residential and small business customers who are billed under the tiered pricing structure pay a set rate for the electricity they consume up to kilowatt-hour (kWh) threshold per month.
+Residential and small business customers who are billed under the tiered pricing structure pay a set rate for the electricity they consume up to a kilowatt-hour (kWh) threshold per month.
 Customers that exceed the monthly threshold are billed at a higher rate per kWh for all additional electricity consumed.

 The Ontario Energy Board (OEB) determines the new tiered rates at the same time as it sets the time-of-use (TOU) rates.

-Your electricity bill includes the costs for the electricity that you use (billed at Tiered rates), the services your local utility provides and other costs of delivering electricity.
+Your electricity bill includes the costs for the electricity that you use (billed at Tiered rates), the services your local utility provides, and other costs of delivering electricity.
 Other charges may also appear on your bill related to your account.

-9.8¢ per kWh for consumption up to 600 kWh/month
+8.7¢ per kWh for consumption up to 1,000 kWh/month

-11.5¢ per kWh for consumption above 600 kWh/month
+10.3¢ per kWh for consumption above 1,000 kWh/month

-Effective May 1, 2021, small business consumers are charged:
+Effective November 1, 2022, small business consumers are charged:

-9.8¢ per kWh for consumption up to 750 kWh/month
+8.7¢ per kWh for consumption up to 750 kWh/month

-11.5¢ per kWh for consumption above 750 kWh/month
+10.3¢ per kWh for consumption above 750 kWh/month

 For more information about either TOU rates or tiered pricing, please refer to the Ontario Energy Board’s electricity rates page.